Singrauli: Administration

 Singrauli Municipal Corporation is the local body governing the city, and is the second richest municipal corporation in Madhya Pradesh.
 Rani Agrawal is the mayor of the city.
 Singrauli is in Rewa Division.

 Politics

 The city is part of the Singrauli Assembly constituency.
+Ramniwas Shah is MLA from here.
+It's part of Sidhi Lok Sabha constituency..

+Economy

+The economy of Singrauli is mainly related to coal mining and related activities.
+Singrauli coal region is a big coal producing region.
+Many thermal plants are also operating here, which makes it the energy source of India.
+Along with this, an aluminium plant of Hindalco Industries is also located here.

+It is the 2nd largest district for per capita income in Madhya Pradesh.